adgayle/aws-saa-study-guide/saa.md

     * Outputs are exported from the current stack for import into other stacks
     * Mappings map keys to values for use like a lookup table
     * Resources define what to provision
-    * Conditions determine where a resources are created and with which attributes
+    * Conditions determine where resources are created and with which attributes

 ## OpsWorks
 * Orchestration service using Chef or Puppet